AnanyaSharma29/Polygon_1/README.md

  - Run `npx hardhat run scripts/batchMint.js --network sepolia` to mint all the NFTs in a single transaction.
  - Approve and transfer the NFTs using the following command &nbsp;
    `npx hardhat run scripts/approvedDeposit.js --network sepolia`
+ - after this project is successfully approved and desposited
+ - one can check by going on etherscan.io

 &nbsp;